 - 1. CORPORAL PUNISHMENT: Corporal punishment is no longer an option for disciplinary punishment. - 2.
 DISMISSAL PENDING PARENT CONFERENCE (Exclusion from school pending parent conference.): Parent/guardian shall be notified of the dismissal.
 An immediate effort shall be made to contact the parent/guardian by telephone on the day the dismissal is issued to notify the parent/guardian of the dismissal and to schedule a conference with the principal/teacher before the student is reinstated.
 The telephone call shall be confirmed in writing.
 If a parent/guardian has not scheduled a conference within one day of the dismissal, the District may initiate suspension procedures.
 A parent conference does not negate the punishment. - 3.
-ELECTRONIC SIGNALING AND CELLULAR RADIO TELECOMMUNICATION DEVICES: It is the intention of the Board of Education to provide a safe and secure learning environment for the students in its schools and to limit the possession and use of the electronic signaling and cellular radio telecommunication devices (specifically cellular phones and smart watches) which might adversely affect student welfare and safety and the educational environment.
+ELECTRONIC SIGNALING AND CELLULAR RADIO TELECOMMUNICATION DEVICES (CELL PHONE USAGE): It is the intention of the Board of Education to provide a safe and secure learning environment for the students in its schools and to limit the possession and use of the electronic signaling and cellular radio telecommunication devices (specifically cellular phones, Smart watches, and earbuds) which might adversely affect student welfare and safety and the educational environment.

-During the school day, electronic signaling and cellular radio telecommunication devices must be stored out of sight in the "off" mode or unable to transmit or receive communication.
+During the school day, electronic signaling and cellular radio telecommunication devices (cell phones) must be stored out of sight in the "off" mode or unable to transmit or receive communication.
 Modes of operation such as silent vibrating or text messaging are considered unacceptable.
-Use of electronic signaling and cellular radio telecommunication devices is limited to after school hours and in emergency situations where a teacher or administrator approves the use of the device.
-Students are prohibited from using such devices during class time, lunch, or other free periods or hallway passing periods.
+Use of electronic signaling and cellular radio telecommunication devices is limited to before/after school hours and in emergency situations where a teacher or administrator approves the use of the device.
+Students are prohibited from using such devices during class time, lunch, free periods, or hallway passing periods.
 The District is not responsible for any loss or damage to cellular phones.

-A student shall not use electronic signaling or cellular radio telecommunication devices for inappropriate, illegal, or disruptive activities at any time on school property or at a school event.
-This prohibition includes the act of sexting.
-Sexting shall be defined as the intentional act of sending sexually explicit photos or messages electronically, primarily via cell phones and/or the internet (Please see pages 26 and 32 of this handbook for more information on the act of sexting and the disciplinary consequences for engaging in this conduct.).
+A student shall not use electronic signaling or cellular radio telecommunication devices (cell phones) for inappropriate, illegal, or disruptive activities at any time on school property or at a school event.
+The use of cell phones to record audio or video content of violent behavior by others at school may be considered participation in "Inciting Individuals to Violence", Article 4.
+Pg.
+12, and subject to appropriate discipline.

+The use of cell phones is also prohibited to engage in the act of sexting.
+Sexting shall be defined as the intentional act of sending sexually explicit photos or messages electronically, primarily via cell phones and/or the Internet (Please see pages 26 and 32 of this handbook for more information on the act of sexting and the disciplinary consequences for engaging in this conduct.)

 Any student found to be in violation of this Policy shall be disciplined consistent with the Board's general disciplinary policies and procedures.
-Disciplinary measures may include such measures as verbal warnings, counseling, confiscation of the communications device by an administrator, withholding of privileges, detention, suspension, and/or expulsion.
+Disciplinary measures may include such measures as verbal warnings, parent communication, counseling, and confiscation of the cell phone/device by an administrator.
+If the student refuses to comply with the cell phone expectations, suspension and or expulsion may be necessary in extreme cases of Insubordination (Article 4, page 12 and 24.)